Looking for some of the most beautiful treehouses in Scotland that you (yes you!) can stay in?

 The inside of the treehouse is just as unique as its exterior, with black beams, a pointed wooden door, and other eclectic features.

-Take a peak inside and I promise you’ll never want to leave!
+Take a peek inside and I promise you’ll never want to leave!

 What guests say: “We had the most relaxing long weekend.
 It rained on and off the whole time but it was so nice listening to the rain on the cabin roof while we kept warm with the log burning stove.
 It just added to the experience.
 The interior of the cabin is gorgeous and cosy with lots of style and the kitchen is really well equipped.”